6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: Introduction

+Compared to sub-6 GHz, the mmWave band (30-300 GHz) has a substantially larger bandwidth, enabling very high data rates required for cutting-edge applications like virtual reality (VR), augmented reality (AR), and streaming ultra-high definition video.
+However mmWave signals have limitations due to higher route loss and sensitivity to obstructions, which reduces their range and necessitates the use of technologies like massive MIMO and beamforming to improve performance.
+The use of unlicensed spectrum in these two bands is essential to increase the overall capacity of the network and network densification ~\cite{zong20196g}.
+To effectively manage these spectrum resources and provide reliable and scalable wireless communication networks, technologies like cognitive radio and dynamic spectrum sharing are crucial.

+Unlike the deployment of 5G networks which faced several challenges, the forthcoming deployment of 6G networks will also face its own set of obstacles.
+Among these challenges, the development of commercial transceivers that operate on THz frequencies is a prominent concern.
+To address this challenge, it is crucial that electronics and networking component providers actively contribute by introducing new and innovative transceiver designs capable of operating in the THz range.

+Looking ahead, the proliferation of sensor-based systems is expected to witness the deployment of trillions of sensors in various settings such as cities, homes, and industries.
+This widespread adoption of sensor technology will give rise to a multitude of new applications.
+In light of this, the design of smart transceivers assumes a vital role in effectively managing the immense scale and complexity of these sensor-based implementations.

+Considering these factors, it is evident that addressing the aforementioned challenges will play a crucial role in the successful deployment and management of 6G networks, especially in accommodating the extensive use of sensor-based systems in diverse domains.
+As 6G networks are still in the early stages of research and development, there is a need to systematically compile the existing knowledge and identify gaps in understanding.
+Moreover, given the limited existing literature that comprehensively addresses technical prerequisites, emerging applications, and critical security concerns for researchers, industry experts, and policymakers, this article embarks on an extensive exploration of these intricate dimensions associated with 6G networks.
+This survey paper provides an up-to-date snapshot of the challenges and opportunities in 6G, serving as a valuable resource for researchers to pinpoint domains requiring deeper research and exploration.

-This survey provides a comprehensive review of the various aspects of the 6G technology and the challenges in its adoption.
-We have explored major databases like ACM Digital Library, Science Direct, IEEE Xplore, and Scopus and have selected papers from well-known publishers such as IEEE Communications Surveys Tutorials, IEEE Access, IEEE Vehicular Technology Magazine, IEEE Transactions on Wireless Communications, and IEEE Sensors.
-We have searched for works related to 6G using the search term such requirements, use cases, advanced architectures, integration, SDN, IoT, big data, ML and security issues, etc. We have focused on recent articles which are published during the last decade and selected around 50 papers for our review.
+{\bf Methodology.} This survey provides a comprehensive review of the various aspects of the 6G technology and the challenges associated with its adoption as documented in the existing literature.
+To ensure a thorough exploration of the subject, we begin by conducting an extensive search across major databases including ACM Digital Library, Science Direct, IEEE Xplore, and Scopus.
+Our search encompassed a wide range of topics related to 6G, including requirements, use cases, advanced architectures, integration, software-defined networking (SDN), Internet of Things (IoT), big data, machine learning (ML), and security issues, among others.
+For these sources, we then meticulously selected relevant papers from esteemed journals or venues such as IEEE Communications Surveys \& Tutorials, IEEE Vehicular Technology Magazine, IEEE Transactions on Wireless Communications, and IEEE Sensors.